-Public safety and transportation services employees assigned to a 56-hour work schedule are paid 11.20 holiday incentive hours for each of the ten holidays, regardless of whether they are scheduled to work on the holiday.
+Public safety and transportation services employees assigned to a 56-hour work schedule are paid 11.20 holiday incentive hours for each of the eleven (11) holidays, regardless of whether they are scheduled to work on the holiday.
 Holiday incentive hours are paid at the employee's regular pay rate and will not be included in calculating any overtime.

-3.2 40-HOUR DAYTIME EMPLOYEES
+3.2 40-HOUR EMPLOYEES

-Employees assigned to a 40-hour daytime schedule will be given one workday off for each of the ten holidays.
+Employees assigned to a 40-hour schedule will be given one workday off for each of the eleven (11) holidays.

-Holidays that occur on Friday or Saturday will be observed on the previous Thursday.
+4/10s Work Schedule - Holidays that occur on Friday or Saturday will be observed on the previous Thursday.
 Holidays that occur on Sunday will be observed on the following Monday.